Telenursing: Telephone triage

-Telephone triage refers to symptom or clinically-based calls.
+Telephone triage refers to symptom or clinically based calls.
 Clinicians perform symptom assessment by asking detailed questions about the patient's illness or injury.
 The clinician's task is to estimate and/or rule out urgent symptoms.
 They may use pattern recognition and other problem-solving process as well.
 Clinicians may utilize guidelines, in paper or electronic format, to determine how urgent the symptoms are.
 Telephone triage requires clinicians to evaluate symptoms and provide health advice which guides patients to the appropriate level of care, (emergent, urgent, or nonurgent) according to their condition and symptoms.
 Telephone triage staff also provides advice for self‐care at home for nonurgent patients.
 It may involve educating and advising clients, and making safe, effective, and appropriate dispositions—all by telephone.
 Telephone triage takes place in settings as diverse as emergency rooms, ambulance services, large call centers, physician offices, clinics, student health centers and hospices.

 Telephone Triage Reducing Emergency Department Visits

 Telephone triage services are beneficial in decreasing the amount of nonemergent patient visits to emergency departments.
 Emergency departments typically experience high patient volumes, many of which are nonemergent.
-Emergency department waiting areas may become overcrowded with patients due to the high patient volumes, resulting in many patients leaving without being seen (Howell, 2016).
+Emergency department waiting areas may become overcrowded with patients due to the high patient volumes, resulting in many patients leaving without being seen.
 The telephone triage staff has access to the electronic health records generated by a health system encounters.
-The ability to access patients’ health records helps the triage staff evaluate the patient more efficient due to the provided information such as allergies and comorbidities.
-Having access to patients’ health records provides demographic information which allows the triage staff to send emergency services to the patient if necessary.
+The ability to access patients' health records helps the triage staff evaluate the patient more efficient due to the provided information such as allergies and comorbidities.
+Having access to patients' health records provides demographic information which allows the triage staff to send emergency services to the patient if necessary.
 Telephone triage service can help to decrease lower-acuity patient visits to an emergency department by properly evaluating patients symptoms and guiding them to the appropriate level of care.